 charmm

-This keyword defines the implementation details of CHARMM force field.
+This keyword specifies the implementation details of the CHARMM force field.

 Options